lukasznowarkiewicz/TeaMachineControlBoard/README.md

 # TeaMachineControlBoard
 ![Tea Machine](imagesAndVideos/teaMachine.png)

+This project was developed as part of my bachelor's thesis.
 The main goal of the whole project was to design a working control board for a tea express, implement and test the system.
 The Kicad program was used to design it.
 The PCB board is four-layered, made of FR-4 laminate.
 It contains components made in both surface mount technology (SMT) and through-hole technology (THT).